GEN-009 Vaccine Description

 Genocea's GEN-009 is an investigational, personalized adjuvanted vaccine developed to treat patients with solid tumors.

 A proprietary tool developed by Genocea, called ATLAS™ (Antigen Lead Acquisition System), will be used to identify neoantigens in each patient's tumor recognized by their CD4 and/or CD8 T cells.
 ATLAS-identified neoantigens will then be incorporated into a patient's personalized vaccine in the form of synthetic long peptides (SLPs).

-GEN-009 is a neoantigen vaccine candidate in a Phase 1/2a clinical trial to treat a variety of solid tumors.
-Unlike other neoantigen vaccines, ATLAS identifies neoantigens optimized for patients’ T cell responses and their tumors, underscoring the advantages of the technology for neoantigen selection.
+GEN-009 is a neoantigen vaccine candidate in a Phase 1/2a clinical trial to treat various solid tumors.
+Unlike other neoantigen vaccines, ATLAS identifies neoantigens optimized for patients’ T cell responses and tumors, underscoring the advantages of the technology for neoantigen selection.
 Neoantigens are personalized tumor mutations that are seen as “foreign” by an individual’s immune system.
-A personalized vaccine, therefore, targets these neoantigens, “educating” the immune system to find and kill the tumor.
+Therefore, a personalized vaccine targets these neoantigens, “educating” the immune system to find and kill the tumor.
 By including empirically confirmed neoantigens to which patients have pre-existing responses, we create personalized cancer vaccines to which patients’ immune systems are already primed.